 Is COVID-19 more dangerous for men?

-Emerging data from numerous countries indicates that men have a greater risk of infection, serious illness, and death related to COVID-19 than women, with death rates nearly double that of women (although this depends on the country and other factors).
+Data from numerous countries indicates that men have a greater risk of infection, serious illness, and death related to COVID-19 than women, with death rates nearly double that of women (although this depends on the country and other factors).
 At first, researchers thought this might be related to behavior differences, such as hand-washing choices, seeking medical treatment, or smoking.
 However, the pattern is now so pronounced across the world that researchers suspect there is a fundamental biological mechanism at work that we will only know with more research.

-Once study released April 29, 2020, in Frontiers in Public Health found that men and women shared equal riask of contracting COVID-19, but that men had a higher chance of facing more serious or significant symptoms.
+One study released April 29, 2020, in Frontiers in Public Health found that men and women shared equal riask of contracting COVID-19, but that men had a higher chance of facing more serious or significant symptoms.

 Are smokers more at risk for COVID-19?